-- interval (IntervalData) Determines how often the tracker interrupts the simulation.
-Simple numbers are interpreted as durations measured in the simulation time variable.
-Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in interrupts can be given for more control. - stream (IO[str]) The stream used for printing handle (field, t)
+- interrupts (InterruptData) Determines when the tracker interrupts the simulation.
+A single numbers determines an interval (measured in the simulation time unit) of regular interruption.
+A string is interpreted as a duration in real time assuming the format 'hh:mm:ss'.
+A list of numbers is taken as explicit simulation time points.
+More fine- grained contol is possible by passing an instance of classes defined in interrupts. - stream (IO[str]) The stream used for printing name = 'print'

-- field (FieldBase) The current state of the simulation - t (float) The associated time name = 'print'

-class ProgressTracker (interval=None, , fancy=True, ndigits=5, leave=True)
+- field (FieldBase) The current state of the simulation - t (float) The associated time class ProgressTracker (interrupts=None, , fancy=True, ndigits=5, leave=True, interval=None)